 Using very thin patties

 A grill flare-up is often caused by leaking fat and may result in an abrupt burst of heat, posing a clear safety threat.
-When grilling, flare-ups are a typical occupational danger, particularly when preparing fatty meat.
+Flare-ups are a typical occupational danger when grilling, particularly when preparing fatty meat.
 It can also result in bitter and inedible burgers.

 Grease buildup is a primary cause of hot spots on your cooking grates.
-If you leave your grates unclean for a lengthy period of time, the risk of a fire increases.
-Outbreaks may also be triggered by the use of an oily marinade on your meat.
+Suppose you leave your grates unclean for a lengthy period, the risk of a fire increases.
+Outbreaks may also be triggered by using an oily marinade on your meat.

 Not monitoring temperature